agc93/vortex-showcase/docs/content/en/blog/releases/extended-0_0_3.md

 The CSV and Discord formats were removed from the main extension in a previous update so this extension re-introduces them alongside the new more compact Markdown Table format.

 This version *requires* Vortex 1.3+, older Vortex versions can continue to use 0.0.4.
-This extension requires Vortex Showcase 0.1+ to be installed (VOrtex will prompt you if it's not already installed).
+This extension requires Vortex Showcase 0.1+ to be installed (Vortex will prompt you if it's not already installed).

 Get started with your own mod showcases using the action buttons in your Mods page, and make sure to report any [issues you find](https://github.com/agc93/vortex-showcase) or [give any feedback](https://www.nexusmods.com/site/mods/182?tab=posts).